-DDEC has applied to develop one open pit mine in order to extract the Jay kimberlite pipe, noting the possibility of further mining underground later in the mine life.
-The pipe is located within Lac du Sauvage in the southeastern portion of the Ekati mine block.
+DDEC has applied to develop twoone open pit mines in order to extract the Jay and Cardinal kimberlite pipes, noting the possibility of further mining underground later in the mine life.
+The pipes areis located within Lac du Sauvage in the southeastern portion of the Ekati mine block.
 The kimberlite would be processed at the existing Ekati processing plant, which is approximately 25 km northwest of the proposed Project site and approximately 150 km east of the community of Wekweètì.

-Any reference to "impact(s)", "change(s)", "effect(s)" and similar words in this document refers to project-related deviations from baseline conditions for a valued component or expected conditions without the project, as may be appropriate to the context.
+1 Any reference to "impact(s)", "change(s)", "effect(s)" and similar words in this document refers to project-related deviations from baseline conditions for a valued component or expected conditions without the project, as may be appropriate to the context.

-The role of the Developer's Assessment Report and associated next steps in the environmental assessment are identified in the Work Plan issued by the Review Board as a companion document to the Terms of Reference.
+2 The role of the Developer's Assessment Report and associated next steps in the environmental assessment are identified in the Work Plan issued by the Review Board as a companion document to the Terms of Reference.